zephinzer/gtcdk8s/README.md

 > Courseware for a Docker & Kubernetes workshop.

 ## Synopsis
 Developer-onboarding taking ages because of required supporting services?
 Having issues with "*but it works on my machine*"-like complaints?
 Searching for a way to deploy your application reliably and in an automated manner?
 Sounds like you could do with some container technology!

-Enter the world of containerisation for both the development and production environment with this short workshop which will cover building container-based deployments friendly applications, containerising services effectively, and deploying them - all with good ol' shell scripting automation for good taste.
+Enter the world of containerisation in both development and production environments with this short workshop which will cover building container-based deployments friendly applications, containerising services effectively, and deploying them - all with good ol' shell scripting automation for good taste.

 ## Technologies Involved
 - Shell Scripting